DataDog/integrations-core/postfix/README.md

 ```

 ### Using postqueue
-Edit the `postfix.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory:
+Edit the `postfix.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory:

 ```
 init_config: